 So here are some great ways to spend your free time, because you've earned it:

 is good for everyone.
 "Take a meditation class or sign up for an app, such as Calm or Headspace," Burns says.
 "The more you practice mindfulness, the more aware you are of your self-defeating thoughts that may make you feel cynical and disheartened about your dating life."
 It'll make you feel better about yourself and the idea of dating again, whenever you're ready to start.
+5 Affirm Your Confidence

 When you take a break from dating, there's no limit to what you can do with your free time and money.
 So find ways to improve yourself while being good to yourself.
 Dating will always be there at the other side.